 Any downgrade of the credit rating of the Parent or any downgrade of the credit ratings of the Issuer's Covered Bonds could, in each case, increase the Issuer's borrowing costs, adversely affect the liquidity position of the Issuer, limit the Issuer's access to the capital markets, undermine confidence in (and the competitive position of) the Issuer, trigger obligations under certain bilateral terms in some of the Issuer's trading and collateralised financing contracts (including requiring the provision of additional collateral) and/or limit the range of counterparties willing to enter into transactions with the Issuer.
-In September 2018, the Parent published information on money laundering investigations regarding the Group's operations in Estonia.
-The information gave an effect on the outlook of the Group's external credit rating.
 Any of the events above could have a material adverse effect on the Issuer's business, financial condition and/or results of operations.